Home » Read & Learn » WordPress » How to Setup WordPress Categories and Tags (vs. Keywords)

 How helpful is it to your site visitors or even search engines if you file every post in every category and tag it with every tag imaginable?
 Not very.

 What about tags that are only used once?
-A user clicks on a tag and finds only the article they just read.
-Wasted click and not user-friendly.
-Delete singular tags unless you know you'll have more content that tag will apply to in the very near future.
+A user clicks on a tag and finds only the article they just read—a wasted click and not user-friendly.
+Delete singular tags unless you know you’ll have more content that the tag will apply to very soon.

 With that in mind…